 Change "frame" to "MSDU" at following locations: 1448.13, 1448.14, 1448.36, 1448.1.
 At 1448.15, change "an individually addressed" to "one or more individually addressed".
 At 1448.18, change "The MSDU" to "These frame(s)" and delete "a frame with".

-If the source mesh STA is not able to forward the frame because its destination is unknown, the mesh STA
+If the source mesh STA is not able to forward the MSDU because its destination is unknown, the mesh STA

-shall assume that the destination is outside the MBSS and shall forward the frame to known mesh gates in
+shall assume that the destination is outside the MBSS and shall forward the MSDU to known mesh gates in

-the MBSS as an individually addressed frame according to the procedures for frame addressing and data
+the MBSS as one or more individually addressed frames according to the procedures for frame addressing and data

 forwarding of individually addressed frames at source mesh STAs in an MBSS (9.35.4.1 (At source mesh

 STAs (individually addressed))).
-The MSDU shall be transmitted using a frame with the four-address MAC
+These frames shall be transmitted using the four-address MAC

 header format (with the Address Extension Mode subfield in the Mesh Control field set to 10 (binary)),